nikosuenderhauf/nikosuenderhauf.github.io/_pages/workshops.md

 [**Deep Learning for Robotic Vision**](http://juxi.net/workshop/deep-learning-robotic-vision-cvpr-2017/) (CVPR 2017)

+Recent advances in deep learning techniques have made impressive progress in many areas of computer vision, including classification, detection, and segmentation.
+While all of these areas are relevant to robotics applications, robotics also presents many unique challenges which require new approaches.

+Robotic vision specific challenges include the need for real-time analysis, the need for accurate 3d understanding of scenes, and the difficulty of doing experiments at scale.
+There are also opportunities robotics brings to computer vision, for example the ability to control position and viewing direction of the camera, and to provide a data source for "grounded" learning of concepts, reducing the need for manual labeling.

+Invited speakers: Jitendra Malik (UC Berkeley), Raquel Urtasun (U Toronto / Uber ATG), Dieter Fox (U Washington), Honglak Lee (Google Brain / U Michigan), Abhinav Gupta (CMU), Jianxiong Xiao (AutoX), Richard Newcombe (Facebook), Raia Hadsell (Google DeepMind), Ashutosh Saxena (Brain of Things).

-Jürgen Leitner, Michael Milford, Ben Upcroft, Peter Corke (QUT, Brisbane), Pieter Abbeel (UC Berkeley), Wolfram Burgard (Uni Freiburg)
+Organised with support from Jürgen Leitner, Michael Milford, Ben Upcroft, Peter Corke (QUT, Brisbane), Pieter Abbeel (UC Berkeley), Wolfram Burgard (Uni Freiburg).

 <div class="img_row_large">
 <img class="col two" src="/assets/img/workshops/2017-cvpr-speakers.jpg">